 The gallery updates to show data in Living Atlas.
 You can sort results by date, title, view count, or owner, or you can filter results to only show items in specific categories or regions, or by type, tags, or status.
 In this case, you’ll simply search for the item using the Search field.

-Step 8: Click the green circle in the 2018 USA Median Home Values (by Esri) feature layer to add the item your map.
+Step 8: Click the Add button in the 2021 USA Median Home Values (by Esri) feature layer to add the item your map.

 Median home value data is added to your map.